 The French had theirs, as did the Russians.
 The Civil Rights movement was no different, and this is one of the fastest (not the fastest) spreading revolutions in the last century.
-Thanks to technology and a set of demographics that work to our advantage, we’ve managed to start a revolution that has been featured as international headlines for three consecutive days and counting.
+Thanks to technology and a set of demographics that work to HK’s advantage, we’ve managed to start a revolution that has been featured as international headlines for three consecutive days and counting.
 This has aroused global awareness and highly appreciated support from 40 cities and 15 countries.
 HKers thank Britain for voicing their concern and extend our gratitude to Chemring for looking into the matter.
-However, we fear that if Britain no longer distributes the gas to Hong Kong, the city will resort to using gas manufactured in China, which could be lethal.
+However, we fear that if Britain no longer distributes the gas to Hong Kong, the city will resort to using gas manufactured in China, which might be lethal.

 Alas, HKers sincerely hope that people are clear on the fact that the people are fighting Contrary to what Ishaan Tharoor states in his report, Hong Kong is not focused on protesting the arrest of student activist Joshua Wong, who was released the next day.

 The fact that recycling can still be a concern for the city shows how smoothly and successfully this protest is going.
 Well done, Hong Kong.

-In attempt to regain the city’s trust, cops whose vision is aligned with ours are openly showing their support.
+In attempt to regain the city’s trust, cops whose vision is aligned with HK are openly showing their support.

 Hong Kong adopts the tune from Les Misérables “Do You Hear The People Sing?” as the anthem for democracy by changing the lyrics into Cantonese so as to complement the situation.

 In the mean time, the streets remain quiet at 11 AM on China’s National Day, October 1st.
 Many are hoping for the radical irony of Hong Kong Independence Day landing National Day, but until I can physically be present, I will continue to contribute to the protest by translating posts from the Chinese news and posting it onto the unfiltered English live feed here.
 For the live feed of official (with sources) unfiltered news, please follow this one.

 Stay strong Hong Kong.